 enforced by the Illinois

-Department of Revenue in the same manner as required under the
+with the Department, in the same manner as required under the

 Retailers' Occupation Tax Act insofar as may be applicable.